 - Potential or confirmed breaches of the ministerial code while minister.

 - Potentially of confirmed breaches of the law while minister.

-Michael Gove is secretary of state for housing, communities, and local government
+Michael Gove is Secretary of State for Levelling Up, Housing, and Communities

 It has been revealed that Michael Gove misused covid emergency funds to conduct polling on the Union.
 Whether or not this broke the law, it certainly breached the ministerial code, which dictates that government resources should not be used for campaigning uses.

-He has broken the law as minister once.
+Gove has broken the law as minister once

-In June 2021, this high court ruled that Michael Gove broke the law by awarding a contract to associates at the PR company Public First.
+In June 2021, the high court ruled that Gove broke the law by awarding a contract to associates at the PR company Public First.